Automatical % Done regarding to Spent Time / Estimated Time

 We have those two fields Spent Time and Estimated Time, anybody can guestimate progresses from them.
 Why to spend the %Done additional parameter, which in some way provides additional information about an issue status, for showing information we already have.

-#5 Updated by Peter Nagy about 9 years ago
+#5 Updated by Peter Nagy over 9 years ago

 There is a setting